-James writes to the Christian community.
-And he’s not happy!
+James, writing to his Christian community, is not happy!
 Compelled by his love for his brothers and sisters in faith, he confronts them, chastises them for their zealous cultivation of the favor of the rich and powerful.

-“Gold rings and fine clothes” in the Roman Empire of the first century indicated noble rank, perhaps that of an aristocrat or a senator.
-Thus, in James’ reprimand, there is an insinuation of political deal-making; a legislator, as a powerful potential benefactor, offering protective services to the community in return for the community’s support.
-(With the coming mid-term elections, given the now customary pilgrimages of politicians to houses of worship in pursuit of votes, it seems that through time and change some things remain the same.)
+In the first century Roman Empire, “gold rings and fine clothes” were outward signs of nobility; perhaps that of an aristocrat or a senator.
+Thus, in James’ reprimand, there is an insinuation of political deal-making, say, a legislator, as a powerful potential benefactor, offering protective services to the community in return for the people’s support.
+(And given the ages-old pre-election practice of politicians making pilgrimages to houses of worship in pursuit of votes, it seems that through time and change some things remain the same!)

-James pleads, “Listen, my beloved brothers and sisters!”, reminding them that God uses the lowly to work out of the divine will in the world.
+And James pleads, “Listen, my beloved brothers and sisters”, reminding them that God calls and commissions the lowly to work out of the divine will in the world.

-The heart of the New Testament witness is that a child – born to an unwed mother in a feeding trough for animals who grows up to be a common carpenter, inaugurates an itinerant ministry supported by handouts, seeks the friendship of pariahs and prostitutes, proclaims a message of liberation that flies in the face of established authority, fails in his mission, nailed to a crude cross – is the one who is God’s Messiah!
+Amen!
+So be it that the heart of the New Testament witness is that a child – born to an unwed mother in a feeding trough for animals who grows up to be a common carpenter, inaugurates an itinerant ministry supported by handouts, seeks the friendship of pariahs and prostitutes, proclaims a message of liberation that flies in the face of established authority, fails, in worldly terms, in his mission, being arrested and tried, convicted and condemned, nailed to a crude cross – is God’s Messiah!

-Catering to the powerful may be…is the world’s way, but, for James, to dishonor the poor violates God’s will; the essence of which is this: “You shall love your neighbor as yourself.”
+Catering to the powerful may be…is the world’s way, but, for James, to dishonor the poor violates God’s will; the essence of which is: “You shall love your neighbor as yourself.”

 Love.
-Unconditional, impartial kindness.
+Unconditional kindness.
+Impartial benevolence.
 Love.
-Not in word alone, for words alone are dead, but that acts for the sake, for the good of another, any other, all others.
+Not in word alone, for words alone are dead, but in action for the sake, for the good of another.
+Any other.
+All others.
 Love.
-So universal, it is “the royal law.”
+So universal that James considers it “the royal law”; the sacred statute of God, the Ruler of the universe!

 A Syrophoenician woman, a Gentile, a non-Jew begs Jesus to heal her daughter.
-Jesus declares, metaphorically and tersely, that his mission is only to Israel, whom he characterizes as God’s children who enjoy God’s kingdom-food, God’s life and presence; all others, including Syrophoencians, being dogs, consigned to dwell under the table of nourishment.
+Jesus declares, metaphorically and tersely that his mission is only to Israel, whom he characterizes as God’s children who enjoy God’s kingdom-food, that is, God’s life and presence.
+All others, including Syrophoenicians, are dogs; dispatched to dwell under the table of nourishment.

 The woman, in love, acting for the sake, for the good of her child, boldly steps across the clearly marked cultural line of bigotry.
 In love, she risks rejection.
 In love, she retreats not in the face of the harshest rebuke.
 In love, she replies with a heart-rending, soul-stirring word of God’s love that speaks truth to the Son of God, who, then, heals her daughter.

-Then, when a deaf man is brought to Jesus, he, with love’s sensitivity, “took him aside in private” away from the curious, perhaps uncaring eyes of the crowd, “put his fingers into his ears…touched his tongue…looking up to heaven,” with love, in pantomime, demonstrating what was to take place, thus, “speaking” in an intelligible language that the man could understand.
+Then, when a deaf man is brought to Jesus, he, with love’s sensitivity, “took him aside in private” away from the curious, perhaps uncaring eyes of the crowd, “put his fingers into his ears, touched his tongue, looking up to heaven,” with love, in pantomime, demonstrating what was to take place, “speaking” in an intelligible language that the man could understand.

 This, in both cases of the Syrophoenician woman with Jesus and Jesus with the deaf man, is love in action.